 1) The Community is in the lead, while

-2) The District Water Department (DWD) is doing monitoring
+2) The District Water Department (DWD) is responsible for monitoring.

-4) The Maintenance is done by a Regional Mechanic
+4) Installation & Maintenance is done by a Regional Mechanic.

-5) Technical and Spare Parts service is provided by a contry dealer.
+5) Technical and Spare Parts service are always available with the country dealer.

 This allows the Communities with BluePumps to: